 The UE performs the ePDG selection as follows:

-- If the UE is configured with an FQDN or IP address in the ePDG identifier configuration defined in point 1) in clause 4.5.4.3, then the UE shall either use the configured FQDN and use the DNS server function to obtain the IP address(es) of the ePDG(s) in the HPLMN, or the UE shall use the configured IP address; otherwise.
+1) If the UE is configured with an FQDN or IP address in the ePDG identifier configuration defined in point 1) in clause 4.5.4.3, then the UE shall either use the configured FQDN and use the DNS server function to obtain the IP address(es) of the ePDG(s) in the HPLMN, or the UE shall use the configured IP address; otherwise

-- If the UE is attached via 3GPP access to a PLMN that is in the ePDG selection information defined in point 2) in clause 4.5.4.3 (including the case when there is "any PLMN" value in the ePDG selection information), the UE shall select the ePDG in the PLMN by constructing an FQDN as described in clause 4.5.4.2, and using the DNS server function to obtain the IP address(es) of the ePDG(s) in the PLMN; otherwise.
+2) If the UE is attached via 3GPP access to a PLMN that is in the ePDG selection information defined in point 2) in clause 4.5.4.3 (including the case when there is "any PLMN" value in the ePDG selection information), the UE shall select the ePDG in the PLMN by constructing an FQDN as described in clause 4.5.4.2, and using the DNS server function to obtain the IP address(es) of the ePDG(s) in the PLMN; otherwise

+3) If the UE is not attached to any PLMN via 3GPP access, but the UE knows what country it is in (and, thus, the UE is able to identify the MCC of that country - MCC-x), and the ePDG selection information defined in point 2) in clause 4.5.4.3. includes a PLMN with the PLMN ID matching the MCC-x, the UE should select an ePDG in that PLMN by constructing a corresponding Operator Identifier FQDN and using the DNS server function to obtain the IP address(es) of the ePDG(s) in the PLMN.

+NOTE 1: The UE’s knowledge of the country it is in is optional and may be not available on a specific UE model.

+NOTE 2: It is out of scope of the present specification to define how the UE can identify the country it is in when it’s not attached to any PLMN.
+The UE may use various implementation-specific techniques, including the use of user provided information.

+If more than one PLMN in the ePDG selection information match the MCC-x, the UE should choose the first matching PLMN.
+Alternatively, if required by local regulations, the choice of a specific PLMN among the matching PLMNs may be offered to the user.

+NOTE 3: Operators could ensure a preferred PLMN’s ePDG selection for a given MCC by placing that PLMN in the ePDG selection information list where it would be matched first.

-- In all other cases, including the UE not attached to any PLMN via 3GPP access, the UE shall select the ePDG of the HPLMN by constructing the FQDN according to clause 4.5.4.2, and use the DNS server function to obtain the IP address(es) of the ePDG(s) in the HPLMN.
+4) In all other cases the UE shall select the ePDG of the HPLMN by constructing the FQDN according to clause 4.5.4.2, and use the DNS server function to obtain the IP address(es) of the ePDG(s) in the HPLMN.
 If no HPLMN or "any PLMN" value is present in the ePDG selection information, the UE construct the Operator Identifier FQDN for HPLMN.

 When ePDG selection in the VPLMN the UE is attached to fails: